IvanMzk/gtensor/docs/tutorial.md

 `tensor` class template takes three type template parameters:
 - **T** is type of data element
-- **Layout** can be of type gtensor::config::c_order or gtensor::config::f_order and defines storage scheme of data elements
+- **Layout** can be of type `gtensor::config::c_order` or `gtensor::config::f_order` and defines storage scheme of data elements
-- **Config** is struct that contain `tensor` implementation details: alias templates of containers for data and meta-data elements, default traverse order for iterators and other.
+- **Config** is struct that contain `tensor` settings: alias templates of containers for data and meta-data elements, default traverse order for iterators and other.
 It will be covered in more details further.

 Consider example: